Our Homes: NPH Nicaragua

 NPH Operates:

-Family-style home, school (grades K – 11), vocational workshops, medical clinic, farms, and greenhouses
+School (grades K – 10), vocational workshops, housing for university students, medical clinic, farm

 Community Programs include an academic scholarship program, meals and healthcare for children/youth in the community, NPH OneFamily which provides services to families in need, and the Family Growing and Good Samaritan programs